RasaHQ/rasa-demo/data/nlu/nlu.md

 - Cars
 - please voulette
 - Out of scope question.
+- gsaf
+- expert of rasa
+- i want play ball
+- flight catch up
+- how do you like your coffee
+- Can you get analytics on who I'm chatting with when I use Rasa
+- coronavirus
+- have you heard of corona?
+- where do i type in commandy
+- where to type in commands
+- kiss me
+- you have to
+- what type of bot?
+- sfasd
+- asdkjasdhjkasd

 ## intent:pipeline_recommendation
 - I don’t know which pipeline to use